-Subject Source: Art & Architecture ThesaurusScope Note: Items manufactured for a specific, limited use, and usually intended to be discarded thereafter.
-TGM definition is similar.
+Subject Source: Art & Architecture ThesaurusScope Note: Items created, manufactured for a specific, limited use, and usually intended to be discarded thereafter, although ephemera is often actually collected.

 Found in 9 Collections and/or Records: